 - Davison County has a drainage ordinance that provides a framework for landowners in the county to help them plan and execute drainage activities that could affect their land and neighboring land.
 The ordinance, first established in 1987 and updated in 2013, is enforced by the Davison County Planning and Zoning Administrator, working under the Davison County Drainage Commission. - Davison County is a member of the James River Water Development District.
 The Davison County Commission works with the district regarding James River management issues.
-Actions that have been funded by the district include removal of downed trees along the river, which has improved water flow. - The City of Mitchell enforces storm water regulations that require new developments of five acres or more to have detention ponds installed sufficient to reduce runoff from a 100-year storm to that from a five-year storm.
-Subdivision plans must be approved by the public works director, and must conform to the natural contour of the land.
-Storm sewers must be designed to carry a minimum of the 5-year storm, and the public works director may require holding the 100-year storm and releasing water at the 5-year pre-developed rate. - There is an emergency preparedness plan in place for the Lake Mitchell Dam. - Davison County and the City of Mitchell conduct periodic debris clearing operations in major drainages, including Firesteel Creek and Dry Run Creek. - Davison County completed a storm bypass structure in 2000 around Mount Vernon using FEMA disaster mitigation funding. - Major upgrades have been made recently to Ethan's storm water drainage system, including installation of storm sewer piping and ditch cleaning. - Significant storm water drainage improvements have been made recently in Mitchell, including construction of a new detention pond to mitigate flooding in the area around Avera Queen of Peace Hospital.
+Actions that have been funded by the district include removal of downed trees along the river, which has improved water flow. - The City of Mitchell has adopted storm water management regulations, in response to the provisions of the Clean Water Act administered by the U.S. Environmental Protection Agency.
+The regulations require new developments of five acres or more to install detention ponds sufficient to reduce runoff from a 100-year storm to that from a five-year storm. - There is an emergency preparedness plan in place for the Lake Mitchell Dam. - Davison County and the City of Mitchell conduct periodic debris clearing operations in major drainages, including Firesteel Creek and Dry Run Creek. - Davison County completed a storm bypass structure in 2000 around Mount Vernon using FEMA disaster mitigation funding. - Major upgrades have been made recently to Ethan's storm water drainage system, including installation of storm sewer piping and ditch cleaning. - Significant storm water drainage improvements have been made recently in Mitchell, including construction of a new detention pond to mitigate flooding in the area around Avera Queen of Peace Hospital.
 FEMA hazard mitigation funds were used in the project, which was completed in 2015.